slugsrfun/CGA_SCR/README.md

 10. `recaps/10_recapFinal` - combine output from `PLINK2` and `COLONY`, check for missed recaptures in duplicated samples, check sex inference in sets of recaptures, map inferred spatial recaptures, assign final `cloneID` and sex
 11. `scr/11_makeCapHist` - create capture histories for SCR analyses
 12. `recaps/12_recapMaps` - creating maps of detections for all individuals with spatial recaptures (run locally!)
-13. `scr/13_fitHooker_bothSexes2` - fit a version of the model from [Hooker et al. (2020)](https://doi.org/10.1002/jwmg.21887) that incorporates data from both sexes in `rjags` - with separate data augmentation for males and females
+13. `scr/13_fitHooker_bothSexes` - fit and compare versions of the model from [Hooker et al. (2020)](https://doi.org/10.1002/jwmg.21887) that incorporate data from both sexes in `rjags` - with separate data augmentation for males and females
 14. `other/14_assessPVA` - compare the abundance estimates from SCR models to predictions from PVA in [Hooker et al. (2020)](https://doi.org/10.1002/jwmg.21887), given information on known mortalities